kparc/kcc/README.md

 `n        /..."get 10, apply monadic @, get `i, apply monadic @, get `n"
 ```

-This is a convincing proof of our earlier conjecture that `type name` of
+This is a convincing proof of our earlier assumption that `type name` of
 a `type name` in k is `name`.∎

 ----------------